MasterAttila430/Restaurant-Management-System/README.md

 * Restaurant deletion utilizing database triggers

 ## 🚀 Setup Instructions
-1. Run the `.sql` scripts located in the root folder on a local SQL Server instance in the following order:
+1. Run the `.sql` scripts located in the `database` folder on a local SQL Server instance in the following order:
    - `database_schema.sql`
    - `triggers.sql`
    - `users_setup.sql`